 Essentially this means that by using RF energy in place of a magnetron, we can enable solid-state, highly-controlled cooking in microwave ovens.
 A revolving disc within the microwave will not be necessary to distribute heat evenly.
 Instead, the microwave ovens can be programmed to target specific areas with varying amounts of energy, ultimately yielding more thorough, efficient cooking (watch video here).

 So, for example, a dish being prepared will no longer have to be overcooked to heat the often-elusively-cold center, resulting in burnt edges—RF energy enables accurate control and monitoring of the power being distributed, delivering an evenly heated dish.
-Recently, MACOM demonstrated this with our 300W RF transistor in a solid-state oven (watch the video here).
+Recently, MACOM demonstrated this with our 300W RF amplifier in a solid-state oven (watch the video here).

 Companies like MACOM are working with the RF Energy Alliance to develop new RF energy solutions to support this rapidly emerging market.
 MACOM’s GaN on Silicon technology offers the unique benefit of GaN efficiency at a silicon cost structure, ideal for enabling market-wide magnetron replacement to become a reality and providing the technical benefits of a significantly longer system life, constant output power and zone controllable heating.
 GaN-based microwave oven lifetimes are anticipated to be a 10x improvement over the current magnetron models.